 If you have a motorcycle (or bicycle), you might be able to find a sailboat or local speedboat to take you along the coast to your destination.

 Though you can find instructions on how to do the shipping process by yourself, we recommend finding a shipping agent to handle most of the work for you.
-This is for 3 reasons:
+This is for three reasons:

-- Better Shipping Rates – Agents are able to negotiate better rates with the shipping lines than if you were to walk into the shipping office directly.
+- Better Shipping Rates – Agents can negotiate better rates with the shipping lines than if you were to walk into the shipping office directly.

 - Saves You Time – Instead of spending extra days (and money) in Panama or Colombia trying to organize the shipment of your vehicle, an agent can help you do all the work before you even arrive at your city of departure.